dotnet/aspire/src/Aspire.Hosting.Azure.AppConfiguration/README.md

                        .WithReference(appConfig);
 ```

 > NOTE: Consider setting the name of your resource to something other than "config" or "appconfig".
-Even though during deployment random suffix will be added it is still possible to get a name collision.
+Even though during deployment a random suffix will be added it is still possible to get a name collision.

 ## Additional documentation